adenekan41/scoutbar/readme.md

 #### `Default -> #000`

-Allows you to set the official scoutbar brand color. it helps to matcht the color grade on your application
+Allows you to set the official scoutbar brand color. it helps to match the color grade on your application

 ```jsx